News tratta da "Uproxx"

 “Death threats, don’t send me death threats, because I will report all that s— to the cops.
 I’m just sick of it.
 You can hate Eugene, I don’t care.
 You can think whatever you want but when you start saying you hope I die, I don’t know if you’re talking about Josh or Eugene.
 I gotta report that s—, so, just don’t be an a—hole.
 And just stop complaining.
 Just stop complaining about everything on the Internet.
 Just go spend time with your family or friends or loved ones.
 Just get off the Internet.
 I love you, I do.
 I love you guys.”

 McDermitt has spoken out against cyberbullying in the past.
 Last year, he took issue with fans for body-shaming Alanna Masterson after an episode last November.
-From Huffington Post
+From Huffington Post:

-“People need to chill the F out with the crap that they’re putting on the internet.
+McDermitt is not wrong.
+Nevertheless, since he quit social media, fans have not only come to his defense, but offered an outpouring of support on social medial.“People need to chill the F out with the crap that they’re putting on the internet.
 It’s very disturbing because we are people, everyone.
 And I’m not talking about actors.
 I’m talking about anyone on the internet.
 I mean, I just read something on CNN the other day where a teenage girl committed suicide who was cyber bullied.
 This is bullsh*t.
 This should never happen.”

 1 commento: